Bob teaches spelling through linguistic terminology

-Bob teaches spelling by giving his class lists of spelling words and having the children analyze the lists according to linguistic criteria.
+To help children with their spelling, Bob teaches his class spelling rules using the proper linguistic terminology.
 For example, Bob states to his class the following:

-“The long Ee sound in the final position of a multisyllabic word is written with a Yy, as in the word happy.”
+“The letter Yy is used when the long Ee sound is in the final position of a multisyllabic word, such as in the word happy.”

-- Use instructional language appropriately to accomodate the oral language abilities of young children.
+- Be accommodating of the oral language abilities of young children during instruction.